FREE U.S. GROUND SHIPPING ON ALL WEB ORDERS OVER $75 | 800.662.5021

 Here are a few examples of bird exclusion products with high rates of success:

-Bird netting is highly recommended by pest control operators and facility managers as the go-to solution.
+Bird netting is highly recommended by pest control professionals and facility managers as the go-to solution.
 When installed properly, netting is 100% effective to keep birds out.
 Regarding the use of netting, Madden says, “I like when I can recommend a solution to a client and assure them that this solution will be 100% effective in addressing their bird problem.”

 Solar Mesh Guard Kit